 - Decrease lower back pain.
 One of our customer’s favorite benefits of the Zero Gravity position is that it takes pressure off of the lower back, allowing for optimal blood flow to the brain and aiding in pain relief.

 - Relax sore muscles.
 Depending on what muscles give you the most issues, you can raise or lower your bed to relieve pressure on arms, legs, or your back.

 - Alleviate acid reflux/GERD.
 Tilting the upper torso upward helps reduce—or even prevent—acid or food present in the stomach from returning back to the esophagus.

 - Get snoring relief.
 The head elevation also opens up airways, helping to alleviate the severity of snoring.
 Lying on a flat surface can make it more difficult to breathe, especially for those with sleep apnea or asthma.
 Raising the body helps open the airways, resulting in better breathing habits.

 - Reduce swelling and edema.
 Those with diabetes, high blood pressure, or excess weight can rest more comfortably by raising the legs to reduce swelling in the lower body and promote proper blood circulation.

-Now that you’ve read about all the benefits of the Zero Gravity position, I bet you’re asking: so how do I get into it?
-Well, it’s as easy as the tapping the Zero Gravity button on your Reverie remote.
-Your adjustable bed will begin to move, slowly raising your head and knees to a micro-perfected height, cradling your body in the DreamCell latex mattress.
-Our customers often say that they begin to feel sleepy within minutes of getting into the Zero Gravity position, and many tell us that it’s their favorite sleeping position.
-But don’t take our word for it—head to a Reverie retailer and ask for a Zero Gravity demonstration to see for yourself!
+Now that you’ve read about all the benefits of the Zero Gravity bed position, you’re probably thinking: so how do I get into it?
+Well, if you already own most of our power beds, it’s as easy as the tapping the Zero Gravity button on your Reverie remote.
+Your adjustable bed will begin to move, slowly raising your head and knees to a micro-perfected height.
+If you haven’t yet tried a Reverie power bed, you should know that our customers often say that they begin to feel sleepy within minutes of getting into the Zero Gravity position and for many, it’s their favorite sleeping position.
+But don’t take our word for it—head to a Reverie retailer and ask for a Zero Gravity demonstration..